seagreen/station/README.md

 Four things:

 1. An idea: the _card_.
-The card is a replacement for the file.
-However, unlike files, cards are schema'd, immutable and actually contain relevant metadata.
+The card is a replacement for the hierarchical file.
+However, unlike traditonal files, cards are schema'd, immutable and actually contain relevant metadata.

   Additional advantages of this approach are listed [here](./docs/advantages.md).